-npower, originally established as National Power in 1990 following the privatisation of the state-owned Central Electricity Generating Board, is now owned by RWE Group which incorporates Germany’s leading gas and electricity companies.
+npower, originally established as National Power in 1990 following the privatisation of the state-owned Central Electricity Generating Board, is a subsidiary of E.ON, which acquired it in January 2019.

 Based on a medium energy user on a standard dual fuel tariff, paying on receipt of bill, with bill sizes averaged across all regions.

 In October 2020, npower dropped its prices for standard variable tariffs following the lowering of the energy price cap level by Ofgem.
 The new average price of £1,042 consitututed a 7% reduction from npower's previous average price for its standard variable tariff.
 Prepayment meter customers also saw an annual reduction to £1,069.

 npower had previously announced a price drop in February for standard variable tariff customers of 1% in line with the then Ofgem price cap level.
 Prices were lowered by £18, meaning that customers on these tariffs would pay an average of £1,161 per year (effective from 1 April 2020).

 In August 2019, npower reduced the cost of its standard variable tariff by 6% in reaction to a drop in the price cap rate.
 Prices were lowered by £75, effective from October 2019.
 This brought the average cost of the tariff to £1,179 per year.

 This followed a price rise from npower in February 2019 for around a million of its standard variable customers.
 The supplier increased rates by 10% to the new energy price cap level of £1,254.

 In May 2018, npower announced a price rise of 5.3% on average for dual fuel customers on its standard variable rate tariff.
 The increase meant a hike of £64 per year on average for around 1 million of its customers.